What is Memgraph?

 --query-modules-directory flag.
 For more information about using configuration

 Does Memgraph offer a cloud graph database as a service?

 Yes, we offer fully-managed Memgraph on our cloud infrastructure as a service.
-For more details please visit our cloud pages.
+For more details please visit Memgraph Cloud pages or check out the Cloud documentation.
 In addition, Memgraph Playground is a testing environment where you can play with various graph datasets.

 Can Memgraph be deployed in the cloud?

 Yes, Memgraph can be deployed in the cloud.
 Memgraph is designed to be portable, but currently available only on the x86_64 architecture.
 All standard Linux distributions like CentOS, Debian, Ubuntu, RedHat are supported.
 Memgraph is also available on Docker.
 For any other platforms, please drop us an email at [email protected] or get in touch with our team on our Forum.